erayerdin/kappdirs/docs/windows-system.md

  >   effect on Windows machines.
  > - Windows system is the only system that uses backward slashes (\\) as
  >   the directory separator.

+# What is Roaming?

+Since Windows NT 3.1, Windows system uses a concept called *roaming*, which moves or copies the content of the related application directory over the network to different machines.

+The methods below support one extra argument called `roaming`:

+ - `getUserDataDir`
+ - `getUserConfigDir`

+With `roaming` is `true`, the application directory points at the roaming application directory.

+However, since this option is not widely used in Windows, it is not activated by default.
+To activate this feature, see [this documentation](https://docs.microsoft.com/en-us/windows-server/storage/folder-redirection/deploy-roaming-user-profiles) of Microsoft.

+This feature is especially useful for business machines that are connected to the same network.